yashjoshi5328/dental-center-management-dashboard/README.md

 3. Since all data is managed in localStorage, I didn't find a real need to use Redux Toolkit or Context API for state management in this project.

+At last, it was a good learning experience!